 You must be eligible to live in the UK.
 That means one of the following must apply

-- you have written permission from the Immigration and Nationality Directorate (IND) to live in the UK
+- You're a national of a country inside the European Economic Area (EEA)Yyou have written permission from the Immigration and Nationality Directorate (IND) to live in the UK

 How much housing benefit will I get?